Netflix/consoleme/docs/user_guide/getting_started.md

 Do not use the sample configurations provided here in a production environment, as they are insecure.

 ## OpenID Connect/OAuth 2.0 Demo
-1. Run `docker-compose -f docker-compose-oidc.yaml up` from the root directory of the `consoleme` repo.
+1. Run `docker-compose -f docker-compose-oidc.yaml -f docker-compose-dependencies.yaml up` from the root directory of the `consoleme` repo.
 1. Visit [http://localhost:8081](http://localhost:8081)
 1. Log in with username: `consoleme_user@example.com` and password `consoleme_user`.
 1. You are redirected to ConsoleMe as an authenticated user.